abbeykeegs/Eguchi-Lab/README.md

 - RNASeq_Analysis_All_Samples.Rmd contains the code used to generate hierarchical clustering and principal component analysis (PCA) plots.
 - RNASeq_Analysis_CMs_Only.Rmd contains the code to perform differential gene expression and gene ontology (GO) analysis.

+MATLAB Scripts used to complete calcium imaging analysis are located in CalciumAnalysis_resting_ratio.
+Download the entire folder and use it as a working directory for analysis purposes.